nimaidev/qwik-tern/readme/contributor-guidelines.md

 ### 6. License

-By contributing to `qwik-tern`, you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).
+By contributing to `qwik-tern`, you agree that your contributions will be licensed under the [GNU GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---